University of Technology Sydney

 Graduate Attribute 5 - Communication

-Communication skills are an essential part of your development as a professional scientist.
-In this subject you will engage with a range of different media to help communicate results or ideas.
-The importance of communication in science will be developed through engagement with online resources outlining effective communication and an activity early in the session requiring you to summarise a recent chemistry news article.
-Throughout the session you will be required to communicate your results in your lab manual which will be assessed during the laboratory class.
-A final communication assessment at the end of the session will assess your ability to effectively summarise information and express complex ideas through visual and verbal media.
+As you develop into a professional scientist, communication skills become essential.
+In this subject, you will engage with various media to convey results and ideas effectively.
+Your understanding of communication in science will grow through online resources that outline effective practices.
+Early in the session, you will summarise a recent chemistry news article, reinforcing these skills.
+Throughout the course, you will communicate results in your practical manual, which will be assessed during class.
+Finally, a chemistry communication assessment at the end of the session will evaluate your ability to concisely summarise information and express complex ideas through written, visual, and verbal means.

 Teaching and learning strategies

-This subject will consist of online lecture material, on campus practical classes and online independent learning activities.
+This subject consists of online asynchronous lecture material, on campus practical classes and online independent learning activities.

 Lecture material

-• There will be 1.5 hours of online lecture material posted to Canvas each week.
+• 1.5 hours of online lecture material is posted to Canvas each week.

 • You can choose to watch the recordings at a time and pace that suits you.